frey-eth/frey-eth/README.md

 - 👓  I am a **Full-stack developer**, I can work both on **Web and Mobile development with all Tech stack**.

-- 🌱 I have experience in **ReactJS, React Native, and Flutter** in the front end using UI Component library: **TailwindCSS, Styled Component, Ant Design, MUI...**
+- 🌱 I have experience in **NEXTJS, ReactJS, React Native, and Flutter** in the front end using UI Component library: **TailwindCSS, Bootstrap, Styled Component, Ant Design, MUI...**

 - 👀 In the back-end, I am capable of creating **APIs with **NodeJS framework, ExpressJS**